sugi-chan/siege_mask_rnn/README.md

 I was not able to include the model files or image dataset, I would be happy to provide them if anyone ends up being interested.

-siege_output folder contains some sample images that I passed through the model to see how it was performing mrcnn contains the util and model files for running the network.
-These are from matterport the siege_m_rcnn.py file is my modification of their balloon sample the inspection file is also a modified version of the balloon sample
+-siege_output folder contains some sample images that I passed through the model to see how it was performing

+-mrcnn contains the util and model files for running the network.
+These are from matterport

+-the siege_m_rcnn.py file is my modification of their balloon sample

+-the inspection file is also a modified version of the balloon sample